pantherfoundation/trusted-setup-ceremony-testing/README.md

 ### 5. Verify Your Contribution

-> **Note:** This verification functionality is currently under development.
+After contributing, you should verify that your contribution was processed correctly.
+The verification tool will automatically download any necessary files that aren't present locally.

-After contributing, verify that your contribution was processed correctly:
+Select **one** of the following verification methods:

 #### Option A: Using Pre-built Docker Image